lklynet/asciitron/README.md

 1. Visit [https://asciitron.lkly.net](https://asciitron.lkly.net)
 2. Press **Space** to start the game
 3. Use **WASD** to move and **Arrow Keys** to shoot
-4. Create credentials (username#password) to save your scores

 ### Local Development